dr-jts/recipes/veg/veg-baked.md

 Dab over squash
 Cook at 400 F for 1 hr?

-## Marmalade Squash
+### Marmalade Squash
-Acorn squash
+* Acorn squash
-1 T marmalade
+* 1 T marmalade
-1 t butter
+* 1 t butter

-Heat oven to 400
+1. Heat oven to 400
-Cut squash in half, remove seeds and strings
+1. Cut squash in half, remove seeds and strings
-Place in baking dish cut side down, with ¼ in water Bake for 35 min
+1. Place in baking dish cut side down, with ¼ in water
+1. Bake for 35 min
-Flip over
+1. Flip over
-Salt lightly
+1. Salt lightly
-Smear with marmalade-butter mixture
+1. Smear with marmalade-butter mixture
-Broil for 5 min
+1. Broil for 5 min

+## Brussels Sprouts
-## Roasted Brussel Sprouts with Balsamic and Honey
+### Roasted Brussel Sprouts with Balsamic and Honey

 Can also include diced yams.
 Maybe onion too?